pdanpdan/pdanpdan.github.io/pages/index.md

 features:
   - title: Quasar
     details: Hint and examples for using Quasar Framework.
 Get the best results with minimal effort.
-  - title: CSS
+  - title: Vue / [JT]S / HTML / CSS
-    details: How to get what you want with CSS.
+    details: How to get what you want with Vue / [JT]S / HTML / CSS.
 There is nothing to be scared of.
   - title: Backend
     details: Backend / API related information.
 Don't mix frontend and backend to have an easy life.
 ---